-Self submitters, Non-exclusive Distribution License Agreement, for faculty and staff only
+Self submitters, Non-exclusive Distribution License Agreement, for faculty and staff only.

-Students enrolled in the Texas State University Honors College have their honors thesis submitted by the college to our Digital Collections repository.
+Students enrolled in the Texas State University Honors Program have their honors thesis submitted to the TXST Digital Collections Repository.
 When a student submits their thesis, they will be required to fill out a deposit agreement.
-This is a copy of that agreement.
-You may print out this copy, fill out the agreement, sign, get your advisors signature, and submit to the Honors College at your final thesis checkout.
+You may print out this copy, fill out the agreement, sign, get your advisors signature, and submit to the Honors Program at your final thesis checkout.

 A student who has previously submitted a thesis or dissertation to Digital Collections, may need to request removal of their work from the repository.
 To do that, they must print out and fill in the document called ETD Removal Request, linked below.
 Once this request is filled in and signed, it must be submitted to the repository administrators at email@example.com.